mPokornyETM/vs-code-wincc-oa-projects-viewer/docs/CTL_CODE_FORMATTING.md

 2. Run: `WinCC OA: Format All CTRL Files`
 3. Confirm the number of files to format

+## Requirements

+- **WinCC OA Version**: 3.19 or later (astyle.exe not available in 3.18 and older)
+- **Registered Project**: File must be part of a registered WinCC OA project
+- **Proper Installation**: WinCC OA must be properly installed with astyle.exe in bin directory

 ## Configuration

 ### Settings